open-telemetry/opentelemetry-specification/specification/metrics/sdk.md

 - **ExportRecord**: consists of Instrument, Label Set, Resource, Timestamp(s), and Aggregation
 - **ExportRecordSet**: a set of export records.

+TODO(jmacd): rename ExportKind to AggregationTemporality, ExportKindSelector to AggregationTemporalitySelector.

 The term **SDK instrument** refers to the underlying implementation of an instrument.